yasir2000/openwrt-oldwiki-md/Faq.rst

 {{{mtd}}} will leave the bootloader and NVRAM settings untouched.

 == How do I clean up the NVRAM variables (the safe way)? == If you have used other firmware in the past you probably have more than 400 NVRAM variables.
-Most of these NVRAM variables are not nessesary for OpenWrt.
+Most of these NVRAM variables are not necessary for OpenWrt.
 You can safely delete them with the {{{nvram-clean.sh}}} script and have a more readable NVRAM dump.

 To safely clean up these variables use nbd's NVRAM cleanup script found at http://openwrt.inf.fh-brs.de/~nbd/nvram-clean.sh.